How Gynostemma May Help Benefit Pain

 One study actually showed gynostemma could help anxiety caused by stress, while another study suggested it could relieve depression.
 It can’t yet be considered a form of relief for mood, stress, or emotional disturbances, though, in time, it may be explored as a form of relief for mood problems one day.

-In the meantime, research shows the herb’s anti-inflammatory effects on neuroinflammation could be an excellent natural support for mood in the interim.
+In the meantime, research shows the herb’s anti-inflammatory effects on neuroinflammation could be an excellent natural support for one’s mood in the interim.

 PAIN-RELATED AND OTHER HEALTH BENEFITS OF GYNOSTEMMA